Felimare alaini

 Felimare alaini is a species of sea slug or dorid nudibranch, a marine gastropod mollusc in the family Chromodorididae.

 Description

-The length of the species attains 40 mm.
+The length of the species attains 40 mm; It occurs at the depth of 10-25 m in reefs.

 Distribution

 This species was described from two specimens collected at 10-13 m depth at Port Louis, Guadeloupe, 16°23.2′N 61°31.7′W and a paratype from Petit Havre, Guadeloupe.
 It was reported from Saint Martin as Hypselodoris cf. acriba and from Anguilla, British West Indies, as Hypselodoris acriba.

+Eytomology

+The specific name was named in honour of Alain Goyeau who is an expert in underwater nature of Guadeloupe.